Six arguments against the Resurrection refuted.

 “Jesus' followers might have taken His body.”

-It is unlikely that Jesus’ followers would have taken His body because, following His crucifixion, they were profoundly disappointed and discouraged, hiding away and did not believe that He would be resurrected.
+It is unlikely that Jesus’ followers would have taken His body because, following His crucifixion, they were profoundly disappointed and discouraged.

-It is absurd to think that they would have invented a scheme under these conditions wherein they would steal the body to fabricate a story that they did not believe in and would later be killed for.
+They also hid away and did not believe that He would resurrect as He had promised.
+It is absurd to think that, given their emotional state, they would have invented a scheme wherein they would steal the body to fabricate a story that they did not believe in and would later be killed for.

 ARGUMENT 3